SAP-samples/btp-resource-consumption-monitor/README.md

 ```

 #### For Kyma deployments:
+Make sure to have the **pre-requisites** for Kyma deployment installed.
+See here: [CAP docs: Deploy to Kyma](https://cap.cloud.sap/docs/guides/deployment/to-kyma#prerequisites), most notably the `helm`, `ctz` and `pack` clis.
+You can test this by running `echo "helm:" && helm version && echo "ctz:" && ctz -v && echo "pack:" && pack --version`.

 Set your Kyma namespace and generate a docker registry secret, e.g. `docker-registry`, and deploy it to Kyma:
 ```cmd
 kubectl config set-context --current --namespace=NAMESPACE